roytang/blog/content/post/2024/08/cmr-heroes-reborn/index.md

 Progress: 13.43% (13.22% last post)

+The past couple of posts have been a bit light.
 The progress rate is a bit slow for my taste, gaining just around 0.2% per post, so we are likely to end the year at around 15% at this rate.
 We are also exactly two years out from when [I started this series](/2022/08/iron-man-v1/) so the current rate is around 6.5% a year which isn't great and means we're likely to finish around 2037 lol.
-I'm gonna see if I can include more issues in succeeding posts.
+I think the current rate of posts might be better than the "every 3 months or so" rate from before, but I'm gonna see if I can include more issues in succeeding posts to match the coverage throughput.

 ### Up Next